kiliman/tailwindui-crawler/README.md

 ## 🤖 Automatically keep a **private** GitHub Repository up-to-date

+**NOTE**: GitHub action has been updated in v4.0.0.
+Please make sure your _default.yml_ file is updated with the latest actions.

 You can automatically keep a **private** GitHub repository up-to-date with component changes from TailwindUI by using this tool with GitHub Actions.

 1. [Create a **private** GitHub repository](https://github.com/new/).